Archive for the ‘Seasonal/Holiday Recipes’ Category

 Stress-Free Thanksgiving Dinner Grocery List and Timing Guide

-Thanksgiving’s by far my favorite holiday!
-All that’s expected, and that’s best part of it, is a good meal and getting together with family and friends.
-Not much more to be thankful about than that!
+Like I mentioned recently in Stress-Free Picture Book Thanksgiving Dinner Help, Thanksgiving’s by far my favorite holiday!
+All that’s expected is a good meal and getting together with family and friends.
+Not much more to be thankful about than that.

-The two keys to putting together a successful and stress-free Thanksgiving dinner: making sure you have all the ingredients you need in advance (stores are usually – and thankfully – closed on Thanksgiving Day) and coordinating timing in the kitchen.
+The two most important keys to putting together a successful and stress-free Thanksgiving dinner are planning and timing.
+That means making sure you have all the ingredients you need in advance (stores are usually – and thankfully – closed on Thanksgiving Day) and coordinating cooking timing in the kitchen.

 To help you get the ingredients you need as efficiently as possible, click this link or the picture below for a grocery shopping list to make a traditional Thanksgiving dinner for 6-8 people that includes roast turkey, gravy, bread stuffing, fresh cranberry sauce, mashed potatoes and pie dessert.
 Of course, just adjust those quantities as needed based on how many people you expect to join you for Thanksgiving dinner.